hsf-training/carpentry-cookiecutter/{{cookiecutter.project_name}}/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 Even more people contributed to the framework, but they are too many to list!
-Instead, all regular contributors are listed on our [HSF Training Community page][hsf-training-community]
+Instead, all regular contributors are listed on our [HSF Training Community page][hsf-training-community].

 [lesson-example]: https://carpentries.github.io/lesson-example
 [pre-commit]: https://pre-commit.com/